ldynia/archcolider/4.ADRs/010 At least once delivery for ready to pay order.md

 ## Context

-Ready to pay orders should be handled with the special care.
+"Ready to pay" orders should be handled with the special care.
 We'd like to guarantee "at least once delivery" for each order.
-This requires support of idempotent changes, or aware of the most recent state for order processing service.
+Order payment processing is a business critical scenario, because selling meals is the whole point.
+In this case there should be a guarantee, that order stored and payment processor can pick the order for execution.

+At the same time it's very important to avoid double payments, because of concurrency issues.
+When an order with a "Ready to pay" state arrived, in theory in can be processed one or more times, but it should not lead to doubled, tripled and so on charges from a user's account.

 ## Decision

-Delivery of "ready to pay" orders performed by RabbitMQ with message acknowledgment option.
+Delivery of "ready to pay" orders performed by a MessageQueue software with a message acknowledgment option.
+Additionally, we expect that order comes with the unique id from client devices and at time of processing.
+During order processing, existense of the order with the same id can be checked and version number should be used for staleness validation.
+In this case, the event with the same version will be discarded by processing service.

 ## Consequences